mwegrzyn/inYourFace/readme.md

-# In your face!
-The biased judgement of fear-anger expressions in violence offenders.
+# In your face: The biased judgment of fear-anger expressions in violent offenders.

 Martin Wegrzyn, Sina Westphal & Johanna Kissler, in preparation

 ### Abstract

 Why is it that certain violent criminals repeatedly find themselves engaged in brawls?
 Many inmates report having felt provoked or threatened by their victims, which might be due to a tendency to ascribe malicious intentions when faced with ambiguous social signals, termed hostile attribution bias.
-The present study presented morphed fear-anger faces to prison inmates with a history of violent crimes, to inmates who sexually abused minors, and to matched controls form the general population.
+The present study presented morphed fear-anger faces to prison inmates with a history of violent crimes, a history of child sexual abuse, and to matched controls form the general population.
+Participants performed a fear-anger decision task.
+Analyses compared both response frequencies and measures derived from psychophysical functions fitted to the data.
 In addition, a test to distinguish basic facial expressions and questionnaires for aggression, psychopathy and personality disorders were administered.
-Results show that violent offenders present with a reliable hostile attribution bias, in that they rate ambiguous fear-anger expressions as more angry, compared to both the control population and child molesters.
-When fitting psychometric functions to the data violent offenders show a lowered threshold to detect anger, as compared to the general population.
-This effect is especially pronounced for male faces and correlates with self-reported aggression ratings from questionnaire data.
-The effects cannot be explained by a general impairment in recognizing expressions, as the violent offenders are as successful in recognizing full-blown basic expressions of emotion as the other groups.
+Violent offenders present with a reliable hostile attribution bias, in that they rate ambiguous fear-anger expressions as more angry, compared to both the control population and perpetrators of child sexual abuse.
+Psychometric functions show a lowered threshold to detect anger in violent offenders compared to the general population.
+This effect is especially pronounced for male faces, correlates with self-reported aggression  and presents in absence of a general emotion recognition impairment.
-We propose that using an expression identification task and combining it with questionnaire data might aid diagnostics regarding the specificity of the deficit in violent offenders, while providing a reasonable check against potential dissimulation tendencies.
-Overall, the results indicate that a hostile attribution bias might be one underlying mechanism responsible for acts of physical violence.
+The results indicate that a hostile attribution, related to individual level of aggression and pronounced for male faces might be one mechanism mediating physical violence.

 ### About

-This is a repository containing the full data and code of our paper about facial expression recognition in violence offenders (work in progress!).
+This is a repository containing the full data and code of our paper about facial expression recognition in violence offenders.

 ### Table of Contents